zzjlamb/days2bin/README.md

 ![title](images/IMG_8120.jpeg)
 ![title](images/IMG_8122.jpeg)

+## Hardware

-Hardware - Raspberry Pi Pico W, DS3231 RTC and
+Raspberry Pi Pico W, DS3231 RTC and
 Core Electronics GlowBit (based on WS2812 addressable LEDs).

-The device is powered by 3 x AAA batteries switched by a pair of logic level MOSFETs triggered by grounding via a momentary pushbutton, and kept alive by one of the Pico W GPIO's.
+The device is powered by 3 x AAA batteries switched by a pair of logic level MOSFETs triggered by grounding via a momentary pushbutton, then kept alive by one of the Pico W GPIO's until the Pico logic shuts it down.

 A separate pair of AAA batteries powers the DS3231 RTC.
+I try to avoid button batteries for child safety reasons.
 These should last much longer than the main batteries due to the very low current drain of the DS3231, and having them saves having to re-enter the time.

 The settings are stored in a dedicated page of flash, which is reserved by a custom loader script.